 How to Stop Your Dog From Following You Everywhere

 It is lovely when someone enjoys your companionship and loves to be around you.
 However, sometimes you need privacy for yourself.
 Try teaching him how to lie calmly on a bed, towel, or mat.
 In this method, take a new bed or mat and ask your dog to lie down on it.
 Each time he successfully does so, reward him with a treat.
 After he masters this command, begin incorporating distractions like setting treats down nearby or having a family member stand a few feet from his mat.
 Eventually, he will learn to lie down and stay on his designated mat for extended periods of time.
-The other method is distracting your dog with his favourite toy or some tasty treats.
+Another method is distracting your dog with his favourite toy or some tasty treats.
 By doing this, you can keep them away for a while enough for you to finish your stuff.